 The psychology of attention in relationships

 Experiments on mice have shown that there is something called stimulus hunger – a mouse that is ignored is less likely to survive than one that is abused.
-Indeed in this depressing (and cruel) experiment – mice who were stroked and those that were shocked lived a similar time – the ones who were ignored tended to live the least.
-What this means is all mammals crave attention and if they cant get the good sort (love) then the will go after the bad type, but anything is better than being completely isolated.
+Indeed in this depressing (and cruel) experiment – mice who were stroked and those that were shocked lived a similar time – the ones who were ignored tended to live the least long.
+The implications of this are that mammals crave attention and if they can’t get the good sort (love) then they will go after the bad type; anything is better than being completely isolated.

-So if you find certain people are using Christmas as an opportunity to get up to their repeated bad or needy behaviours, perhaps it is worth finding out more about the psychology behind this.
+So if you find whilst reading this that you can think of people in your life who can fall into repeated bad or needy behaviours, perhaps it is worth finding out more about the psychology behind this.

 The drama triangle

 The easiest place to watch the triangle in action is in actual drama; in films, TV programmes and even the news.
 The Persecutor (or baddie) abuses an innocent victim.
-The Hero comes to the rescue, but things go wrong, and he or she finds themselves turned into a Victim, for a while, at least, until the ‘tables are turned’.
-Bond
+The Hero comes to the rescue, but things go wrong, and they find themselves turned into a Victim, for a while, at least, until the ‘tables are turned’.

 This is the plot of all of the James Bond films, with this cycle repeated numerous times throughout the movie, with ever more entertaining props – circular saws, sharks circling in tanks and so on.